AbdelrhmanBassiouny/ripple_down_rules/doc/intro.md

 ## Expert

-The expert is an interface between the ripple down rules and the rule writer.
-Currently, only a Human expert is implemented, but it is designed to be easily extendable to other types of experts, such as LLMs or other AI systems.
+The {py:class}`ripple_down_rules.experts.Expert` is an interface between the ripple down rules and the rule writer.
+Currently, only a {py:class}`ripple_down_rules.experts.Human` expert is implemented, but it is designed to be easily extendable to other types of experts, such as LLMs or other AI systems.

 The main APIs are:

-- `ask_for_conclusion`: This method is used to ask the expert for a conclusion or a target for a data case.
+- {py:func}`ripple_down_rules.experts.Expert.ask_for_conclusion`: This method is used to ask the expert for a conclusion or a target for a data case.
-- `ask_for_conditions`: This method is used to ask the expert for the conditions that should be met for a rule to be applied or evaluated.
+- {py:func}`ripple_down_rules.experts.Expert.ask_for_conditions`: This method is used to ask the expert for the conditions that should be met for a rule to be applied or evaluated.

 ## RDRDecorator

-The `RDRDecorator` is a decorator that can be used to create rules in a more convenient way.
+The {py:class}`ripple_down_rules.rdr_decorators.RDRDecorator` is a decorator that can be used to create rules in a more convenient way.
 It allows you to write functions normally and then decorate them with the `@RDRDecorator().decorator`.
 This will allow the function to be to use ripple down rules to provide its output.
 This also allows you to write your own initial function logic, and then this will be used input or feature to the ripple down rules.